ansible/ai-jira-tool/README.md

 Requirements: Needs podman or docker.

-./run.sh runs python with script name (\*.py not needed) and parameters, for example:
+./run.sh runs python with script name (\*.py not needed) and parameters.

+Example:

 ./run.sh clustering -f "data/input.csv"

 ./run.sh clustering --help prints help for this skript

 This will search for file input.csv in ./data folder.
 Note that anything outside of data folder is invisible for docker container.